- Search The Registry

-For over a dozen years, the Davis family lived in St. Paul’s Rondo community.
+The Davis family lived in St. Paul’s Rondo community for over a dozen years.
 Her father worked as a waiter at various hotels and clubs, including the Aberdeen Hotel, The Minnesota Club, The Commercial Club, and the Merchant’s Hotel.
 He managed the laundry department at Valet Tailoring in 1906.
 She was acquainted with Nellie Francis, though quite a bit younger.
-The family lived on Charles Avenue, and on Aurora Avenue.
+The family lived on Charles Avenue and Aurora Avenue.
 Her family attended St. Peter Claver Church.

 Her mother also hosted events.
 One was a picnic in Como Park in 1898.
 Lawyer Frederick McGhee, and J. Q. Adams, the editor of The Appeal newspaper, attended.
 Young Davis was there alongside the local leaders.
 Sometimes, the youths gathered at the family home.
 The Appeal reported that the Cosmos Club, a young men’s organization, entertained lady friends at a theater party.
 After the performance, “a sumptuous repast was served by the ladies at the home of Miss Scottie Davis on Aurora Avenue.”
 One attendee, S. E. Hall, was the president of the Cosmos Club, a barber, and a community activist.
 He later helped establish the St. Paul Urban League.